Linear models: Interpretation of point estimates

 • construct typical scenarios draw on the data to construct typical examples.
 Here, we might even let the other predictors have different values in the different scenarios.
 This is the less common approach, but it is useful if we want to compare dynamics between sub-populations.

-• all-else-equal-scenarios let the predictor slide from its minimum to its maximum value while holding all other variables constant.
+• all-else-equal-scenarios let the theroetically interesting predictor experience a typical change, while holding all other variables constant.
 This would mean you should know the descriptive statistics.
 As a rule of thumb, there is little to gain from making predictions in an area of x where you have no observations.
 At this point, you will set the other predictors (control variables) to a fixed – often typical – value (e.g. mean, mode, median…) as well.

 mutate(first_difference = LocalAssistants_pred - lag(LocalAssistants_pred))